-During the year the charity had two wholly owned trading subsidiaries.
+The income arising from merchandising and care agency services is received by subsidiary companies.
 St Giles Hospice Shops Limited acts as an agent for St Giles Hospice for the sale or other disposal of donated goods and also sells bought in goods which represents its own trading activity.
-Walsall Hospice Trading Limited operated as a separate company until 31 October 2012 selling donated and bought goods.
-Upon that date, its activities were taken over by St Giles Hospice Shops Limited.
-The principal activity of St Giles Hospice (Promotions) Limited is the running of a lottery but it also undertakes other promotional activities.
+The principal activity of St Giles Hospice (Promotions) Limited is the running of a lottery and it also undertakes other promotional activities.
+The care agency services are provided by St Giles Care Agency Limited.

-The trading companies gift aid their taxable profits to St Giles Hospice.
-A summary of their trading results is shown in the profit and loss account, set out below.
+A summary of the trading results is shown in the profit and loss account, set out below.